SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Their Woe

 After you make an attack roll with a monk weapon or a unarmed attack, and critically miss, you instead deal the Woe damage to the target instead of yourself.

+## 7. Way of Zen Archery

+A weapon is an extension of oneself, and a plain rendition of the one that wields it.
+Monks of the Way of Zen Archery know this well.
+The beauty and precision of martial arts has given these monks the tools to master their weapon of choice – the bow.
+They wield it with peerless skill and display their mastery of archery with each pull of the string.

+### Level 3

+* Flurry of Arrows

+Whenever you use your Flurry of Blows feature, you can replace one unarmed attack with a bow attack.

+* One with the Bow

+You become proficient with shortbow and longbow.
+These weapons now count as monk weapons for you.
+You also gain proficiency with smithing tools.

+### Level 6

+* Ki-Empowered Arrows

+Your bow attacks count as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage, and you can now use your Stunning Strike feature with bow attacks.

+### Level 11

+* Unerring Precision

+You gain half your proficiency bonus (rounded down) as bonus to all attack and damage rolls with bows.

+### Level 17

+* Hail of Arrows

+You can use your action and spend 3 ki to fire a barrage of arrows.
+You make one bow attack against each enemy creature you can see in a 45-foot-cone.